Skip to main content

 (3) A color-coded soils map containing a list of soil mapping unit names and symbols on the application property.

-(E) The application must be signed by the local sponsor or its authorized representative completing the application.
+(E) The application must be signed by the local sponsor or the local sponsor's authorized representative completing the application.

 (F) The county or municipal planner, engineer or other qualified official as approved by the director must also sign the application to verify that all reported distances are accurate and complete.